Updated on August 28, 2014

 A) If you and/or your spouse are on Medicare, we will need the following documentation:

 - Photocopy of your Medicare Card (include a copy of spouse's card if applicable)

-- Photocopy of your latest 1099 or a letter from Social Security stating how your monthly Part B premium is paid (e.g., you are being directly billed by Social Security or it is being deducted from your Social Security check).
+- Photocopy of your latest 1099 or the Benefit Verification letter printed from Social Security's website, stating how your monthly Part B premium is paid (e.g., you are being directly billed by Social Security or it is being deducted from your Social Security check).
 Include this same documentation for your spouse, if applicable.

 If you and/or your spouse are over age 65 and not eligible for Medicare we will need the following documentation:

-Letter from Social Security stating that you or your spouse is not eligible for Medicare Part A for free.
+- Social Security denial letter stating that you or your spouse is not eligible for Medicare Part A for free.